Time Warner Cable, Comcast could emerge strong from deal rubble

-NEW YORK (Reuters) - Even as their merger falls apart, Comcast Corp and Time Warner Cable Inc are both likely to emerge relatively unscathed, with acquisition target Time Warner Cable in particular facing a variety of options.
+NEW YORK, April 23 (Reuters) - Even as their merger falls apart, Comcast Corp and Time Warner Cable Inc are both likely to emerge relatively unscathed, with acquisition target Time Warner Cable in particular facing a variety of options.

 Comcast’s decision not to pursue the $45 billion purchase of TWC, confirmed by a source on Thursday, undoes a complicated, multi-party deal and leaves TWC ready to choose whether to acquire, be acquired or try to go it alone.